 Owner of Farzi Cafe is Zorawar Kalra, son of a famous Indian chef Jiggs Kalra who like Sanjeev Kapoor, Gaggan Anand, and Vikas Khanna has made Indian cuisine popular the world over.
 The literal meaning of the word Farzi is “unreal”.
 The way Farzi Cafe sees itself is “creating the illusion”.
 In their own words, Farzi Cafe presents Indian cuisine where culinary art meets the alchemy of modern presentations and cooking techniques like molecular gastronomy to absorb the guest into the ultimate gastronomic illusion.

 It’s difficult to describe Farzi Cafe.
 It’s a unique fusion of a cafe and lounge serving Indian cuisine with a twist.
 The underlying concept behind this restaurant chain is “molecular gastronomy”; a fad like many others.
 I have experienced Farzi Cafe at UB City in Bangalore last year.
 Sharing pictures from my visit.

 Farzi Cafe opened its door to the public in Jaipur recently at Hotel Radisson, MI Road.
 I heard mixed reviews which gave me good reasons to explore.
 Apparently, it’s been running packed and busy.
 I visited Farzi Cafe along with friends on a Sunday evening with prior booking.

 In comparison to Farzi Cafe in Bangalore, the atmosphere in Jaipur outlet is understated with somber interiors.
-It somehow recreates ambiance of a lounge.
+It somehow recreates ambience of a lounge.
 Whether that’s good or bad, I will leave this for the visitors to decide.

 The food tasted familiar having been to Farzi Cafe in Bangalore as mentioned above.
 Dal Chawal Arancini is their most loved creation and it’s no surprise why it is so.